 Best Plan: Unlimited calls and texts on all except the cheapest planSuperb coverage on the Telstra 4G networkData rollover up to a huge 15GB

-The $30 recharge gives you unlimited calls and texts and 3GB of data along with $100 of international calls.
+The $30 recharge gives you unlimited calls and texts and 4GB of data along with 150 minutes standard international calls and $100 International and other non-standard national calls.

 A global brand that’s been around for 15 years, Lebara has long specialised in international communications, offering calling cards in Australia long before they began mobile phone services in 2009.
 Lebara mobile plans